Perspective | Here’s how local TV meteorologists can stay relevant

 Local meteorologists become irreplaceable during big weather events — hurricanes, tornadoes, flash floods and wildfires — when their audience’s safety is at stake.
 So stations that invest in efforts and technology to be the best at covering these extreme events will make enormous strides in building loyalty and trust.

-For example, not a single weather app in the world can rival what veteran TV meteorologists such as James Spann, the chief at ABC 33-40 in Birmingham, do during a tornado warning.
+For example, not a single weather app in the world can rival what veteran TV meteorologists such as James Spann, the chief at ABC 33/40 in Birmingham, Ala., do during a tornado warning.
 He can call out virtually every intersection, point of interest, Dollar General and barbecue joint in the state.
 When it comes to life-or-death weather, viewers trust him with their lives.

 But when the weather isn’t life-threatening, the enormous challenge that local meteorologists face is retaining viewers and differentiating themselves from apps.
 Kasparian’s tweet brought this to light, even if ineloquently.
 Finding ways to educate, inform and entertain diverse audiences is key.
 And this job can’t be done just on TV but across all information platforms and formats.